 Museum art handlers and conservators carefully install Kusama's LIGHT OF LIFE.

 At age 89 Yayoi Kusama continues to produce interactive, infinity-like spaces, as well as paintings and sculptures.
 Her brilliant efforts have gone on to inspire numerous artists of the 20th and 21st century, and her international success as a Japanese woman, especially at the start of her career, is nothing short of revolutionary.
 Her refusal to adhere to traditional gender roles, as well as her determination to make a name for herself in a predominantly white, patriarchal field further demonstrates the significance of her art.
 Kusama is a force to be reckoned with, and her legacy, much like her work, is infinite.

 “Everyone, please convey my heart’s wishes and what I want to spread, which is love for the world and reverence for the universe.”

-Adria Gunter is a curatorial intern at the North Carolina Museum of Art.
+Adria Gunter is a former curatorial intern at the North Carolina Museum of Art.